BITSAT 2025 Physics Topic-Wise Weightage & List of Important Topics

 Dipanjana Sengupta

-BITSAT 2024 Physics Topic-Wise Weightage & List of Important Topics - According to the official syllabus, the BITSAT 2024 Physics syllabus is subdivided into several sub-topics where each of which constitutes a different BITSAT weightage 2024.
+BITSAT 2025 Physics Topic-Wise Weightage & List of Important Topics: According to the official syllabus, the BITSAT 2025 Physics syllabus is subdivided into several subtopics where each of which constitutes a different BITSAT weightage 2025.
 The section of the BITSAT Physics syllabus consists of 40 questions.
-As per the previous year's analysis and verdict of the students, BITSAT Physics is considered to be the toughest section amongst the full exam duration of 3 hours.
+As per the previous year's analysis and verdict of the students, BITSAT Physics is considered to be the toughest section among the full exam duration of 3 hours.

-The candidates must follow the BITSAT 2024 Physics Syllabus rigorously so that they have clarity before the preparation as well as exams.
+You must follow the BITSAT 2025 Physics Syllabus rigorously so that you have clarity before the preparation as well as the exams.
+Moreover, you can find the details related to the BITSAT Physics syllabus below:-

 Chapter